 For UE not operating in SNPN access mode, search of available CAGs may be triggered by NAS to support manual CAG selection.
 The AS shall report available CAG-ID(s) together with their HRNN (if broadcast) and PLMN(s) to the NAS.

-NAS may also provide Network Slice AS Group(s) (NSAG(s)) and their priorities to be considered by the UE during cell reselection.
+The NAS may also provide network slices and Network Slice AS Group (NSAG) information that is used to derive the NSAG(s) and their priorities to be considered by the UE during cell reselection as specified in TS 23.501 [10].